danielefongo/yson/README.md

 defmodule Person do
   use Graphy

-  query :person do # runs a query
+  query :person do # defines a query on map :person
     arg :user do
       arg(:fiscal_id, :string)
     end
   end

-  object :person do # defines the graphql schema to be queried for
+  map :person do
     value(:email)

     map :user, resolver: &Person.user/1 do